dennykate/The_Cappa_Api-Node/README.md

-# REST API example application
+# Tha Cappa Api

-This is a bare-bones example of a Sinatra application providing a REST API to a DataMapper-backed model.
+This is a api of `The Cappa Luxury Hotel ` & providing a REST API.

-The entire application is contained within the `app.rb` file.

-`config.ru` is a minimal Rack configuration for unicorn.

-`run-tests.sh` runs a simplistic test and generates the API documentation below.

-It uses `run-curl-tests.rb` which runs each command defined in `commands.yml`.
+Here is the hotel website https://the-cappa-luxury-hotel.vercel.app/

+## Install

+    bundle install

 ## Install